A world in one!

 This magnificent Restaurant that overlooks the Nelson Mandela Square serves breakfast, lunch and dinner seven days a week.

 Business lunches served daily are designed to suit the schedule of the fast paced world of the corporate executive.
-Piccolo Mondo adapts its pace to allow business lunches to be concluded within the hour.
+Piccolo Mondo adapts its pace to allow business lunches to be concluded within the hour when ordering from our ALL DAY MENU.

 The Maitre d’ is attentive, making sure that all your needs are met from the time you arrive to when you leave.
-Once you are seated at a table of your choice, you will be presented with our top class international wine list.
+Once you are seated at a table of your choice, you will be presented with our delicious Pairing Menu offering with a choice with or without wines paired.

 The Piccolo Mondo also hosts an exciting special evenings ranging from Gourmet Dinners to themed evenings such as Chefs Tables.